andypike/game_of_life/readme.md

 Conway's Game of Life
 =====================

-This is an implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) which I'm using to try out a different TDD workflow.
+This is an implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) which I'm using to try out a different TDD workflow and just hack around on.

 Rules
 -----